Enabling Credible Carbon Measurement & Credits in Livestock Systems

 Practical Benefits for Corporate Carbon Programs

-- Selling credits into voluntary carbon markets or Scope 3 reduction programs.
+- Monetize reductions through voluntary carbon markets or internal Scope 3 reduction programs

-- Scope 1 & 3 emission inventories (livestock GHG accounting).
+- Scope 1 and Scope 3 livestock emissions inventories

 | Feature | Corporate Value |